-The Company has adopted a draft Risk Management Policy which lays down framework to define, assess, monitor and mitigate the business, operational, financial and other risks associated with the business of the Company.
+The Company has adopted a draft Risk Management Policy which lays down the framework to define, assess, monitor and mitigate the business, operational, financial and other risks associated with the business of the Company.
 The Risk Management Policy enables for growth of company by helping its business to identify risks, assess, evaluate and monitor risks continuously and undertake effective steps to manage these risks.

-20. THECONSERVATIONOFENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE EARNINGS AND OUTGO
+20. THE CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION.
+FOREIGN EXCHANGE EARNINGS AND OUTGO.
+IN SUCH MANNER AS MAY BE PRESCRIBED

-Your Company is committed towards energy conservation.
-We recognize energy efficiency plays central role in lowering your Company's operational Green House Gas emissions.
-Various improvements and initiatives are implemented to enhance efficiency through technological upgrades and effective monitoring of operational and maintenance activities.
-Your Company has been able to reduce the electricity consumption and carbon footprint over the years through effective energy management and sustainable initiatives.
-The information pertaining to Conservation of Energy, Technology Absorption, Foreign Exchange Earnings and outgo as required under Section 135 (3) (m) of the Companies Act, 2013 read with Rule 8(3) of the Companies (Accounts) Rules, 2014 are as stated below:
+The information pertaining to Conservation of Energy, Technology Absorption, Foreign Exchange Earnings and outgo as required under Section 134 (3) (m) of the Companies Act, 2013 read with Rule 8(3) of the Companies (Accounts) Rules, 2014 are as stated below:

-A) Conservation of Energy
+Conservation of Energy A)